betterwithdata/dnikit/docs/introspectors/data_introspection/familiarity.rst

 a probability *model* instead of a concrete result (a Gaussian mixture model (GMM) built around the input data, see :ref:`below <alg-familiarity>`).
-To compute `Familiarity` score for each data sample, or the probability of a data sample according to the GMM, the built model in a DNIKit :class:`pipeline <dnikit.base.pipeline>` will need to be applied to the data to be scored.
+To compute `Familiarity` score for each data sample, or the probability of a data sample according to the GMM, the built model in a DeepView :class:`pipeline <deepview.base.pipeline>` will need to be applied to the data to be scored.

 Full example
 ~~~~~~~~~~~~